7 Travel emission factors

 Vehicle CC Unit CO₂/unit (kg CO₂-e) CH₄/unit (kg CO₂-e) N₂O/unit (kg CO₂-e) Total kg CO₂-e/unit

-TaxiCharge NZ Ltd advised that the current average price per kilometre in a taxi is $3.62.
-North Island’s average rate = $3.4, while South Island’s average = $3.99.
+As of March 2026, TaxiCharge NZ Ltd advised that the average price per kilometre in a taxi is $3.91.
+North Island’s average rate = $3.8, while South Island’s average = $4.13.

 The calculation to develop the emission factors for taxi based by $ spend is: